 Promoting Learnings in Incidents

 Incidents are used for the negative consequences of an action.
 The incident comes from an action that fails to result in the expected outcome.
 For instance, deploying a code to production to add a new feature to improve performance.
 It then takes down the whole service.
 This is an unexpected outcome.
 The incident learning is the part where we uncover underlying problems that lead to the incident.
-The more severe the incident, the more learning to come.
-Nevertheless, incidents without severe consequences happen more often than incidents with severe ones.
-Therefore, it’s essential to drive learnings from these minor incidents and share them with a wider audience.
+These learnings are often more valuable than the fix itself.
+They reveal how systems behave under stress and how teams adapt.

 Multiple Causes

 Incidents occur with many different causes.
-There isn’t generally one reason that causes the incident.
+There isnʼt generally one reason that causes the incident.
 There might be several factors resulting in the incident such as non-functioning alerts, incomplete/incorrect runbooks, unclear direction, and more.
-More importantly, the reason for debriefs about incidents is to uncover these causes and learn from them.
+In most cases, these factors don’t act alone.
+It’s the interplay between them that creates a pathway to failure.

 Investigation